Max MRR Calculator

 How Max MRR Is Calculated

-Max MRR is the steady-state revenue ceiling where new customer revenue exactly offsets churned revenue.
-The formula is: Max MRR = New MRR / Monthly Churn Rate.
-A SaaS business adding $10,000 in new MRR per month with a 5% monthly churn rate has a theoretical ceiling of $200,000 MRR ($10,000 / 0.05).
+Max MRR is the revenue level where monthly new revenue is exactly canceled out by monthly churned revenue.
+In the simple version of the model, Max MRR = New MRR / Monthly Churn Rate.
+If you add $10,000 in new MRR each month and lose 5% of total MRR to churn, the modeled ceiling is $200,000 MRR.

 Max MRR FAQ